Ada-Developers-Academy/workshops/ada-applicant-workshop.md

 Ruby is different than other programming languages.
 It was written with the human in mind, rather than the computer.
 Its creator, Yukihiro "Matz" Matsumoto, wanted to create a programming language that was fun for programmers.

-Ruby was first written in 1993 by Yukihiro "Matz" Matsumoto.
-Many of the design concepts were taken from Perl and SmallTalk.
-One of the unique things about Ruby is the core cultural principles associated with the language, much of which was influenced by Matz.

 ### Ruby is for People

 > "I hope to see Ruby help every programmer in the world to be productive, and to enjoy programming, and to be happy.
 That is the primary purpose of Ruby language."

-A well-written line of Ruby code can be read aloud, and a non-programmer should be able to understand it.

-In the Ruby community, we try to focus on the people, not the machines.

-> Often people, especially computer engineers, focus on the machines.
-They think, "By doing this, the machine will run fast.
-By doing this, the machine will run more effectively.
-By doing this, the machine will something something something."
-They are focusing on machines.
-But in fact we need to focus on humans, on how humans care about doing programming or operating the application of the machines.

 ### MINASWAN: Matz Is Nice And So We Are Nice